marygracemoesta/R-User-Guide/Getting_Started/Architecture.md

-# Databricks Architecture Overview
+## Databricks Architecture Overview

 To be most productive on Databricks, it's important to have a basic understanding of how data flows through the platform and where R fits into the picture.
-___

-## What Even is Databricks?

-Databricks is a cloud native **Unified Data Analytics Platform**, bringing together the work of data engineering, data science, and data analysts to realize business value.
+Databricks is a cloud native **Unified Data Analytics Platform**, bringing together the work of data engineers, data scientists, and data analysts to realize business value.
 In the following graphic we see a logical and conceptual representation of the platform and how it can be used to develop data products.

 <img src="https://github.com/marygracemoesta/R-User-Guide/blob/master/Getting_Started/images/ref_arch.png?raw=true">